 Etymology & Dictionary Definition

-From the verb, hypoménō (ὑπομένω), which is derived from hypó + ménō
+This term is formed from the verb, hypoménō (ὑπομένω), which is derived from hypó + ménō

 32 occurrences in the NT: